joshua-smith4/PoseSegmentation/README.md

 ## Experimental Results and Comparison with Shotton et. al.
 The final results of the loss function and accuracy are shown below:

 Custom Loss Function Value | Custom Categorical Accuracy :---: | :---:
 0.1733 | 0.00949 (0.9%)

+Some example outputs of the proposed FCN and those published by Shotton et. al. are shown in the table below.

 Label Data | Output of Proposed FCN | Example Shotton et. al. Output :---: | :---: | :---: